 In 1848, O’Brien and Meagher were part of an Irish Confederation delegation that travelled to Paris to meet with representativeness from the new French Republic.
 While there, Meagher was given a symbolic flag as a gift, with the colour of Catholic nationalism juxtaposed with the colour of Protestant unionism, separated by white to signify the desire for peace between the two traditions, the first instance of what would later become the national flag of Ireland.
 More important perhaps was O’Brien’s experience, the MP returning to Ireland afterwards further pushed to believe that the time was ripe for a similar revolution to sweep through his homeland.

 Starting on the 23rd, O’Brien, with Meagher and Dillon, made a rapid tour of towns, villages and the countryside in the counties of Wexford, Kilkenny and then into Tipperary.
 For six days, they attempted to convince local farmers and tenants to follow their lead and rise up against the authorities.
-Unfortunately, they met only partial success, with the effects of the famine still the major point of the day: most people were simply too busy trying to survive to be interested in any unlikely plan to overthrown the British regime in Ireland.
+Unfortunately for them, they met with only partial success, with the effects of the famine still the major point of the day: most people were simply too busy trying to survive to be interested in any unlikely plan to overthrow the British regime in Ireland.
 When Dillon claimed he would be able to take Kilkenny if 500 men could be found, only 50 came forward to volunteer.

 By the 29th, the Young Irelanders had reached the Tipperary village of Ballingarry, not far from the border of Kilkenny.
 They had managed to assemble an large-ish group of farmers, miners and tradesmen that were armed in a rudimentary fashion, and who put together barricades to block the roads leading to the town, on expectation that the local constabulary would attempt to put an end to proceedings.